ekremarmagankarakas/SecureGit-Hook/README.md

 Make sure:
 - The hook is properly installed (check `.git/hooks/pre-commit` exists and is executable)
+- Your configuration file is correctly set up in one of the following locations:
+  - `securegit.json` in your repository root
+  - `~/.securegit.json` in your home directory
 - Your Git is configured to use hooks (not disabled globally)
 - Python is available in your PATH